CarlosMtz98/stori-technical-challenge/README.md

 After you add the required environment variables you can start using the application

 ### Email recipients
-The report email will be send to all the emails added to the `data/recipient/recipient_emails.csv`
+The report email will be sent to all the emails added to the `data/recipient/recipient_emails.csv`

 ### Run application with docker
 ```bash